VolvoGroup/dymoval/docs/source/integration.rst

 ... but there are no automated mechanisms that test your model.

-Checking that *"everything still works"* is typically done manually and if your changes cane be integrated or not is at reviewer discretion.
+Checking that *"everything still works"* is typically done manually and if your changes can be integrated or not is at reviewer discretion.
 Not robust, nor democratic.